5 Tips for a Profitable Yard or Garage Sale Fundraiser

-Your campaign tactics should include:
+Your marketing tactics should include:

 - Announcements at events and meetings